National Trust properties offer famillies a great chance to delve into Australian history and culture. These are the best ones that we have found.

 2. Zara Clark Museum, Charters Towers, QLD

-Originally two separate properties, the first of the buildings that makes up the museum was established in 1891 by Burns Philip & Co, and the second by Wright Heaton & Co. in 1901.
-Within the beautifully maintained museum there are objects, photographs, machinery and stories to intrigue everyone from history buffs to young children.
+Originally two separate properties, the first building was established in 1891 by Burns Philip & Co, and the second by Wright Heaton & Co. in 1901.

 3. Currumbin Wildlife Sanctuary, Currumbin, QLD

-Explore the exhibits with the kids, cuddle a koala, meet Blinky Bill, take a Segway Safari and get up close and personal for a #kangarooselfie in the Roo Paddock!
-Visitors can also have a bird’s-eye-view of our vets working and performing surgeries at the onsite Wildlife Hospital.
+Visitors can also have a birds-eye-view of our vets working and performing surgeries at the onsite Wildlife Hospital.
 With an annual intake of approximately 8,000 animals, the hospital is one of the busiest wildlife hospitals in the world.